Hiking the Flat Rock Trail at Colonel Denning State Park

 Stone steps along the Flat Rock Trail.

-This is an extremely well-blazed (yellow), well-maintained trail.
+It is, however, an extremely well-blazed (yellow), well-maintained trail.

 Sign along the Flat Rock Trail indicating 1.5 miles to the vista.